Photo Society - Competitions

 COMPETITION RULES, RESULTS AND ENTRY GUIDELINES

 By way of constructive critique, photographs will be studied and scored with possible suggestions for improvement given.
 The goal is to improve the photographic skills of the Central Coast Photographic Society (CCPS) members and expand their opportunities into the digital realm, all done in an atmosphere of friendly competition.

 See results of the latest competition below.

-Upcoming competition: October 19 at 7PM on Zoom.
-Nicole Boughton is slated to be our October judge.
-She is local, has judged for us before, is a wonderful photo judge, and is very well liked.
+Upcoming competition: Year End on December 14 at 7PM on Zoom.
+Ed Powell is slated to be our December judge.
+He has judged for us before, is a wonderful photo judge, and is very well liked.
 His website is: lightpreserve.com

 Images Slide Show

 1. There are six competitions in each calendar year.